wilsonmar/oss-perf/README.md

 JMeter under-reports the total response times experienced by real users because it focuses on the **transfer of files** between client and server.

-G. **Develop in open source** on a public github repos rather than propriatary internal wikis to not just share benefits as well as development costs, but to ensure continuity of skills and effort.

 <a name="TypesOfTest">